BlackPythonDevs/blackpythondevs.github.io/conferences.md

 ## CONFERENCE NAME (DATES), City, Region, Country

-ONE SENTENCE DESCRIPTION OF THE CONFERENCE
+ONE SENTENCE DESCRIPTION OF THE CONFERENCE.
+Be sure to link to the conference itself.

 ### Speaking
 - PERSON - TALK or ROLE NAME